ACLU takes fight over State Police social media policy to Pennsylvania Supreme Court

 The ACLU’s inquiry was inspired by police departments in other states that have been forced to change practices once their policies were revealed and showed police tracking an online user’s keywords or phrases.
 Hoover doesn’t want that here in Pennsylvania.

-One blacked-out section of the policy is titled “AUTHORIZATION PROCEDURES FOR THE USE OF ONLINE ALIASES AND ONLINE UNDERCOVER ACTIVITY.”
+One blacked-out section of the policy is entitled “Authorization procedures for the use of online aliases and online undercover activity.”
 Hoover said the public deserves to know how and when they’re tracked.

-“It’s another example, unfortunately, of law enforcement agencies thinking that they can act in secret without transparency, that’s not how it works in our style of government,” said Hoover.
+“It’s another example, unfortunately, of law enforcement agencies thinking that they can act in secret without transparency.
+That’s not how it works in our style of government,” Hoover said.

 The ACLU said police are claiming it’s a public safety threat to release their full policy and that they can unilaterally deem something as such, without court input, but the ACLU disagrees.